RosaMorelli is a longtime proud owner and wearer of Dr. Martens boots who shares pro tips.

 4. Your Feet Will Love You Back

-5. They aren't a Fashion statement, they're just A Statement
+5. They Aren't a Fashion Statement, They're Just a Statement

+Dr. Martens are built for work, not to fit in with the latest trend.
+They don't have goldfish swimming around in their heels and there are no tacky flickering lights or go-faster stripes.
 They've been co-opted over the years to add a bit of je ne sais quoi to the catwalk, but despite this atrocity, they've come through it all unscathed.
-Doc Martens are working boots.
-They've been faithfully married to dozens of trends and fads over the years, but they've kept their options open, a feat unmanaged by no other clothing item ever, except perhaps their own true love, denim jeans.
+Dr. Martens are working boots.
+They've been paired with dozens of trends and fads over the years, but they've kept their basic, no-nonsense style, a feat unmanaged by no other clothing item ever, except perhaps their own true love, denim jeans.

 They just don't go wrong.
 I've never had a pair that had a flaw.
-They are work boots— something to help you get from A to B in comfort—and they are engineered only for this job.
+They are work boots— something to protect your feet and help you get from A to B in comfort—and they are engineered only for this job.
 They have a thick and comfy sole, a sturdy, roomy leather upper, and some laces to hold them on.
-That's it: what else would anyone want from footwear?
+That's it.
+What else would anyone want from footwear?

-You can transform a basic black bog-standard pair into something befitting a Clockwork Orange costume party by getting black-and-white ribbon laces, or travel back in time to a Jesus and Mary Chain gig in Glasgow 1983 by the addition of tartan laces.
+You can transform a basic black bog-standard pair into something befitting a Clockwork Orange costume party by getting black-and-white ribbon laces, or travel back in time to a Jesus and Mary Chain gig in Glasgow 1983 with the addition of tartan laces.
 Or you can go laceless and busk some Beatles songs on a battered old guitar in the city centre for the money to buy a pair.

 10. Pure Love

 The very best people in this fast-and-furious world love and understand Doc Martens with a quiet passion.